nikldev0/hugo-utilitybelt/README.md

     + See original article at <https://forestry.io/blog/snipcart-brings-ecommerce-static-site/>
     + Add to `params`: `snipcart_test_api_key` and `snipcart_live_api_key`
 - `use_fullcontentrss.xml` is a partial for returning all the content in an RSS feed

+## Staticman
+Here are the instructions for using the staticman comments system in your theme / site.

+1. Add `hugo-utilitybelt` to your list of themes in `config.toml` e.g. `theme= ["hugo-utiliybelt","hugo-itsalocke"]`
+2. Per the [staticman docs](https://staticman.net/docs/) add staticman to your Hugo github repo as a collaborator
+    + This enables staticman to contribute pull requests, you can alternatively create youre own hosted version of staticman if you don't want to use an external dependency
+3. Add a `staticman.yml` file to your site
+    + Use the [samples](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml), consult the [docs](https://staticman.net/docs/configuration), or [lift one I made earlier](https://github.com/lockedatapublished/itsalockev2/blob/master/staticman.yml).
+4. Add style functionality to your theme / site by using `use_staticman_head.html` in your `<head></head>  ` e.g. `{{ partial "use_staticman_head.html" . }}`
+5. Customise comments CSS by adding a CSS file at `static/css/comments.css`
+6. Include the `use_staticman.html` partial in your layouts that you wish to have comments available on